enkidevs/curriculum/sql/dql/intro-joins/joins-role.md

 | 4  | water    | NULL   | 17          |
 | 5  | water    | NULL   | 12          |

-In order to return the `name` and `type1` value of each pokemon, we need to use the `JOIN` keyword.
+To return the `name` and `type1` value of each pokemon, we need to use the `JOIN` keyword.
 The syntax will be explored in further workouts, but below is the correct query

 ```sql
 SELECT